rowanc1/scipy2024-article/article.md

 % Furthermore, the analogies between open-access and open-source movements give us an opportunity to peek ahead 15 years to an analogous future and draw on the learnings of how the open-source development, and learnings on how to organize and focus infrastructure to get the best out of our scientific community.

 % Current research incentives are focused on article publishing rather than research communication and sharing findings as early and as often as possible.
-Furthermore,

 ### Article Outline